realworldocaml/book/book/testing/README.md

 essential for developing and evolving complex software systems.

 One way to improve the situation is to fix the tedium problem.
-With the right tools, writing tests is lightweight and fun.
-With such tools in place, you'll find yourself writing more tests, and your creations will be more reliable as a result.
+With the right tools, writing tests can be lightweight and fun.
+And once writing tests is no longer painful

 The goal of this chapter is to teach you about some of the testing infrastructure available in the OCaml ecosystem.
 But first, let's